BhavanaNannuru/cyber_security_journal/reflections/unfiltered.md

 # Day 38 – Something Something!
 📅 Date: 14 July 2025
 Cryptography feels like magic! 🪄 Playing with CryptTool was addictive, and now AES & RSA don't look like alien math anymore.
 CVE-2024-51978 shows even “secure” encryption can betray you if not implemented right.

+## Day 39 – !
+📅 Date: 15 July 2025
+⚙️ Supply chain attacks make you realize: trust is fragile in cybersecurity.
+Even an update can be a weapon!
+AirDrop CVE was eye-opening; it’s scary how easily privacy leaks.
+Finally set up ADB on Linux—feels good to interact directly with Android from terminal. 🚀